Articles related to

 What Is Alzheimer’s Disease?

 Alzheimer’s disease is the most common cause of dementia, which is characterised by difficulties with memory, thinking, problem solving, communication and behaviour.
-What is Alzheimer’s disease?
-September is World Alzheimer’s Awareness Month, helping to raise awareness and challenge the stigma…
+Specialist dementia care at home can support people with Alzheimer’s to remain safely in familiar surroundings as the…

 Read more